Team Muhafiz (TV series): Episode 1 | Parchi

 With an introduction, Team Muhafiz comes face to face with a dangerous gang of extortionists.
 The gang harasses the shopkeepers to pay their dues.
 Team Muhafiz defend the Streets by fighting with the Gang.
 In the End Team Muhafiz won the Battle.

 Episode 2 | Zeher

 'Zeher' features Team Muhafiz taking on a new mission, as they save the youth from an otherwise inevitable downfall.
 They win hearts of the community by busting a mafia of drug barons.
-But danger awaits for Team Muhafiz all the Time.
+But danger awaits Team Muhafiz all the Time.

 Episode 3 | Purisrar Aag

 Team Muhafiz was unaware of the Super natural forces, or evil humanity at work.
 While trying to do their part in saving the planet, Team Muhafiz faces blowback, as they finally come face to face with the enemy lurking around the corner.

 Episode 4 | Deemak

 Team Muhafiz is on the case uncovering clues to the menace of bribery.
 But they face backlash as the enemy strikes back.
 Team Muhafiz manage to counter Rawka's nefarious plans to defend the society.